Sports Massage for Athletes

-This attempts to explore why sports massage is so often used by elite athletes and ask how it can help you.
+Sports massage is so often used by elite athletes and here we ask why and answer how it can help you.

 It also outlines some practicalities of finding a sports masseur that will help you improve your performance, prevent injuries, speed up recovery and not waste your money.
 In the forthcoming weeks there will be regular articles dealing with specific injuries, their prevention and recovery.

 - Why should you get a regular sports massage?
 Prevention and recovery from injury

 - What should you expect from a massage?

 - How often should I get a massage?

 - A check list of things to look for when finding a masseur

 - DIY massage

 - Final considerations and money